ChaningHwang/Bplus-tree/README.md

 Search(65)
 You can use integer as the type of the key and float/double as the type of the value.

-Output Format
+##Output Format:
-For Initialize, Insert and Delete query you should not produce any output.
+###For Initialize, Insert and Delete query you should not produce any output.
 For a Search query you should output the results on a single line using commas to separate values.
 The output for each search query should be on a new line.
 All output should go to a file named “output_file.txt”.
 If a search query does not return anything you should output “Null”.